2008 Major League Baseball postseason: (2) Tampa Bay Rays vs. (4) Boston Red Sox

-The Red Sox would return to the ALCS in 2013, where they defeated the Detroit Tigers in six games to capture the pennant.
-The Rays would win their next AL pennant in 2020 against the Houston Astros in seven games.
+The Red Sox would return to the ALCS in 2013, where they defeated the Detroit Tigers in six games en route to a World Series title.

+The Rays would win their next and most recent pennant in 2020 against the Houston Astros in seven games before falling in the World Series.

 The Rays and Red Sox would meet again in the ALDS in 2013, and 2021, with both being won by the Red Sox.